- Why Us

 Lack of planning, testing, and requirement specification can cause problems such as miscommunication, missing data, and delays.
 Efficient setup of a study with minimal delay can resolve many of these problems, and the key to an efficient setup is to design a specific data management plan or study setup plan.

-If done correctly, data collection is initiated on time, and teams can collect required data without added burden to existing workflows.
+If done correctly, data collection is initiated on time, and teams can collect required data without adding burden to existing workflows.
 The following sections are a sneak peek into our white paper "How to Plan a Clinical Data Management Setup for EDC Systems."

 Mise en place is a French culinary phrase which means “putting in place”, or “everything in its place”.
 This phrase and its mentality are applicable to data management as well.
 Quality data collection begins quicker as more requirements are prepared before setup.